Optimal Diagonal Preconditioning Beyond Worst-Case Conditioning: Theory and Practice of Omega Scaling: -Optimal Diagonal Preconditioning

 \subsubsection{Asymptotic Convergence Analysis}

 Our convergence analysis of \Cref{GD} relies mostly on \cite{kiwiel2001convergence} where efficient subgradient methods for minimizing quasiconvex functions are presented.
 Under various assumptions in addition to quasiconvexity, the author establishes asymptotic convergence of subgradient methods with decaying stepsizes.
-Since our function $\kappa(\cDo(d))$ is pseudoconvex, it is quasiconvex.
-For a more detailed discussion related to the assumptions of \cite{kiwiel2001convergence} and how our set-up satisfies these assumptions, the reader should refer to \Cref{Kiweil assumptions}.
-In the remaining part of this subsection, we show that \Cref{GD} asympototically converges by showing that it is an instance of the subgradient framework proposed by Kiwiel.
+Since our function $\kappa(d)$ is pseudoconvex, it is quasiconvex.
+For a more detailed discussion related to the assumptions of Kiwiel \cite{kiwiel2001convergence} and how our set-up satisfies these assumptions, the reader is referred to \Cref{Kiweil assumptions}.
+In the remaining part of this subsection, we show that \Cref{GD} asymptotically converges by showing that it is an instance of the subgradient framework proposed by Kiwiel.

-First, we need to define a special subdifferential called the quasisubdifferential for a quasiconvex function $f$.
-Define the strict sublevel set or inner slice of $f$ as:

-where $\Int \bar D$ denotes the interior of the domain of $f$.
+First, we need to define a special subdifferential called the quasisubdifferential for a quasiconvex function~$f$.
+Define the strict sublevel set or inner slice of $f$ as: where $\Int \bar D$ denotes the interior of the domain of $f$.
 The quasisubdifferential of a quasiconvex function $f$ relative to the above sublevel set is defined as

 To minimize a quasiconvex function $f$ over a closed convex set $X$, Kiwiel proposes in \cite{kiwiel2001convergence} the following basic subgradient algorithm:

 where $t_k>0$ are the stepsizes.